rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 {::include-fold ./templates/iana-example.txt}
 ~~~~

 Duplicating the same reference at the high level and at the level of a new addition might be redundant.
-For example, the following does not provide access to a specific (OLD) revision of the module when future revisions are made:
+For example, the following does not provide access to a specific (OLD) revision of the module when future revisions are made {{IANA_Tunnel_Type_URL}}:

 ~~~~ yang
 {::include-fold ./templates/iana-current-but-wrong.txt}